What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 The severity of the fracture might vary greatly depending on where the break occurred.

-If the fracture is at the very end of the tail, it will normally heal properly without any treatment; however the tail may develop a hump or a kink at the location where the fracture occurred.
+If the fracture is at the very end of the tail, it will normally heal properly without any treatment; however, the tail may develop a hump or a kink at the location where the fracture occurred.

-In the event that the bones in the tail are crushed, it may be necessary to amputate a portion of the tail.
+If the bones in the tail are crushed, it may be necessary to amputate a portion of the tail.

 Damage to the nerves is common in injuries that occur close to the base of the tail, making these injuries more severe.